venkyg88/wdpr-validators-android/README.md

 }
 else
 {
-  //Password is Invalid because of exceeding length(5-25) or doesn't contain the minimum category count for achieving the desired password strength or null/empty input.
+  /*Password is Invalid because of exceeding length(5-25) or doesn't contain the minimum category count for achieving the        desired password strength or null/empty input.*/
 }
 ```